 The Osprey Farpoint is a clear winner having all the most important features and being put together in a nicely designed and excellently built package.

-The fact that it comes in a range of sizes and the specifically designed women’s version means that everyone should be able to find their perfect pack form the range.
+The fact that it comes in a range of sizes and the specifically designed women’s version means that everyone should be able to find their perfect pack from the range.

 We also like the Pacsafe Venturesafe Backpack and if you are carrying lots of valuables or just want a bit of extra peace of mind then this pack would also do you proud.